 No prior experience is required and anyone without medical training is welcome to attend.
-Advanced Medicine has been the gold standard in expedition medical training in the UK for nearly 20 years and has been attended by hundreds of teachers, leaders, travelers, explorers, overland drivers, climbers, divers, field researchers, university staff and many others.
+Advanced Medicine has been the gold standard in expedition medical training in the UK for over 20 years and has been attended by hundreds of teachers, leaders, travelers, explorers, overland drivers, climbers, divers, field researchers, university staff and many others.

 Research – what you might need to treat

 A Royal Geographical Society study of 1263 medical complaints on expedition found that more than half (51%) were classified either as gastrointestinal upsets (30%) or medical problems (21% – infections, headache, malaria etc.).
 So there’s more than dramatic broken bones and sucking chest wounds to deal with!
 Minor illnesses left untreated, especially diarrhoea, can slow a whole team down, reduce productivity and enjoyment and threaten the success of an expedition.

 What’s covered on Advanced Medicine?

 In short, Advanced Medicine will help you deal with the most common problems that are identified by this RGS research and you’ll learn a range of medical skills and techniques, about the treatment of infections, illness and symptoms and how to treat injuries and special problems.
 See the full syllabus below.

 You’ll learn how to perform a physical examination, measure vital signs (e.g. blood pressure) and take a medical history from a patient.
 Examination + history = diagnosis, then treatment.
 Plus you’ll learn about improvised splinting, using neck collars and managing spinal injuries, examining eyes and ears, resuscitation in the wilderness and using a stethoscope.
 What many students enjoy most is learning how to close simple wounds using staples and glue and how to give intramuscular injections.